marcloeb/rareskills/rsWeek14/Task3_DiamondPattern.md

 I worked on the [dimand1-hardhat](https://github.com/mudgen/diamond-1-hardhat) example from Nick Mudge, and added two facets - one NFTFacet for minting and a ERC20Facet for paying the Facet.
 The two facets are deployed in the deploy.js script and the test take place in the diamondTest.js.

 A real world project.
 As usual it is very hard to control all the things so testing all elements is probably the most important thing for a safe project.

+My major work was to make the example 1 from Nick Mudge work, understand his code, integrate the two new facets (with unique function names), understand Nick Mudge´s tests and create new tests for the methods.

 Done 🎉️.